influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/errors.md

 In some cases the `expected identifier` error occurs when one of the [identifiers](/influxdb/v1.0/concepts/glossary/#identifier) in the query is an [InfluxQL Keyword](/influxdb/v1.0/query_language/spec/#keywords).
-To successfully query an identifier that's also a keyword enclose that identifier in double quotes.
+To successfully query an identifier that's also a keyword, enclose that identifier in double quotes.

 **Examples**